China provincial GDP data adds to slowdown concerns

 First-quarter growth in almost all Chinese provinces was below their annual targets, according to local media.

-Hebei has pledged to slash total steel capacity by 60 million metric tons by 2017 as part of a program to cut air pollution in northern China.
+Hebei has pledged to slash total steel capacity by 60 million tonnes by 2017 as part of a programme to cut air pollution in northern China.
 At least 16 of its steel firms have also stopped producing as a result of financial problems, the provincial governor said last month.

 Local media attributed slower growth in Heilongjiang, which relies heavily on manufacturing and coal mining, to its efforts to shut down inefficient factories.